 We believe all Australians have an interest in Treaty.
 Alongside the benefits listed above, a Treaty could ensure more efficient spending of public funding and better outcomes for community services.
 Research consistently shows that community programs aimed at improving the lives of Aboriginal and Torres Strait Islander peoples are far more successful when they are designed and implemented by Aboriginal and Torres Strait Islander people themselves.
 A Treaty could legislate these kinds of frameworks and outcomes.

 Some Australian states and territories are at varying stages of negotiations for state-based treaties, including Victoria.
-The NNTC’s Chief Executive, Jamie Lowe, is an elected representative on the historic First Peoples Assembly of Victoria, representing the Eastern Maar Aboriginal Corporation.
+The NNTC’s Chief Executive Officer, Jamie Lowe, is an elected representative on the historic First Peoples Assembly of Victoria, representing the Eastern Maar Aboriginal Corporation.